mattyonweb/pynuxmv/README.md

 + No support for higher structures (i.e. function calls, classes...)
 + No support for concurrent execution and/or `nuXmv` modules

-It's not (it shouldn't) be difficult to implement some of these things, but it takes some time to do it.
+It's not (it shouldn't) be difficult to implement some of these things, but it will take some time to do it.